mozilla/configman/docs/typeconversion.rst

    'smtp_password',
    doc='password for using the SMTP server'
  )

 Then, suppose you have different backends for sending SMTP available you might want to run it like this when doing local development::

  # name: email_send_class
  # doc: Which backend should send the emails
- # converter: configman.converters.class_converter
  dialect=backends.StdoutLogDumper

 So that instead of sending over the network (which was default) it uses another class which knows to just print the emails being sent on the stdout or some log file or something.

 Not built-ins
 -------------